wajahathassan-dev/chat-app/README.md

 * A user can add one or more members to a group
 * A user can message in a group
 * A user should not see the message before the joining date in a group
+* A group can have one or more admins
 * Users can disable their profile and the message of an inactive user are still visible